-Following the completion of the checkout process, your consumers will expect you to inform them about their order status, as statistics show that 83% of US online buyers want regular communication about their purchases.
+Following the completion of the checkout process, your consumers will expect you to inform them about their order status.
+Statistics show that 83% of US online buyers want regular communication about their purchases.
 Make sure you have a communication strategy to address shipment tracking and updates to meet your consumers’ expectations.

 9) Anticipate future sales

 To predict future sales, you can use various sales strategies on your Shopify online business.
-Here are the top four ways you may use right now to increase sales in the future.
+Here are the top four strategies you may use right now to increase sales in the future.

 2) Upsell.
 Upselling is defined as a sales tactic that involves persuading your clients to pay a higher price for additional services and add-ons.
 Cross-selling is a sales tactic that entails offering a supplemental product in addition to the main product.
-For example, if you are an electronic retailer, you may provide a consumer who buys a phone, headphones, or a case.
+For example, if you are an electronic retailer, you may provide a consumer who buys a phone with headphones or a case.

 10) Keep track with Shopify analytics